 I have reviewed AA's updated reserving policy.
-It demonstrates that AA's reserving approach is in line with that of AIU.
-I have concluded that the transferring policyholders from AIU to AA will not be materially adversely affected by the reserving aspects of the Proposed Transfer.
+It demonstrates that AA's reserving approach is in line with those of AEL and AIU.
+I have concluded that the transferring policyholders from AEL and AIU to AA will not be materially adversely affected by the reserving aspects of the Proposed Transfer.